 Lightening strips are thin, essentially invisible strips covered with a peroxide-based bleaching gel.
 You use the strips for 30 minutes two times a day, for 14 days.
 You can see the preliminary lead to a couple of days, and delight in the outcomes for about 4 months.

-Bleaching washes, like most mouthwashes, freshen breath and help reduce dental plaque and gum disease while also consisting of ingredients like hydrogen peroxide that whiten teeth.
+Bleaching washes, like most mouthwashes, freshen breath and help reduce dental plaque and gum disease while also consisting of ingredients like hydrogen peroxide that whiten teeth, according to this dentist who does quality teeth whitening in Salem MA.
 They have to be swished around in your mouth for 60 seconds two times a day before you brush your teeth.
 Rinses are stated by some specialists to be less effective than other over the counter bleaching items because a bleaching rinse is just in contact with the teeth for 2 minutes a day, as opposed to 30 minutes for numerous strips.
 Makers state they may take up to 12 weeks to produce results.